myzb/SpecSpecificKeybinds/README.md

 ## Compatibility & Limitations

-Only key bindings belonging to the standard blizzard interface are supported.
-These _usually_ are the ones you can set using the default blizzard key binding menu.
-Be aware that some mods extend the key binding menu.
-Tracking key bindings for these extra options cannot be guaranteed as it depends on how the mod author programmed his addon.
+All key bindings belonging to the standard blizzard interface and those showing up in the standard key binding menu (Esc -> Key Bindings) are supported.

 **Action Bar Mods (ElvUI, Dominos, Bartender, ..)**

-These mods usually use the default action bar buttons as base and add support for a few extra bars.
-Be aware that the default game only has 5 fully customizable action bars.
-Mods that add extra bars will have to properly register these extra bars with the game or SpecSpecificKeybinds won't know they exist.
-It also depends whether said action bar mod uses the default way of handling key bindings implemented by the game.
-Dominos fully works, with ElvUI only use bars 1,3,4,5,6.
+The default game only has 5 fully customizable bars.
+Most action bar mods re-use these 5 bars and add a few extra of their own.
+These mods will have to properly register their own bars with the game or SpecSpecificKeybinds won't know they exist.
+This is why the safe way to set key bindings is by using the default blizzard key binding menu (Esc -> Key Bindings).
+Avoid using 'Quick Binding' mode.
+If you do, double check that those bindings also appeared in the key bindings menu.

+For Dominos all 10 bars are supported.
+As of ElvUI v12.17 only use bars 1,2,3,4,5.
+Put bindings that stay the same across specs on the remaining bars.
+If an action bar mod gets updated and things change, you can always use the default blizzard key binding menu to find out which key binding corresponds to which bar/button.

 ## FAQ